Scientist Supreme: Lyle Getz

+Victor Conrad

+Victor Conrad was the second individual to use the Scientist Supreme persona within A.I.M.
+He succeeded in duplicating the Super-Soldier Serum behind Captain America for himself and was a physically perfect human being calling himself Victorius, he first attempted to take over A.I.M. but failed to do so.
+As the leader of the Cult of Entropy, he created Jude the Entropic Man as a means of spreading destruction.
+However, he had to deal with his rebellious creation, resulting in the former two transformed into a form of radiant crystal by the Cosmic Cube.

 George Clinton

-George Clinton was the third individual to use the Scientist Supreme persona within A.I.M..
-Clinton provided the Red Skull, Armin Zola and the Hate-Monger with a restored version of the Cosmic Cube; however, he gets his mind drained (along with many others) by the three supervillains as a power source for the very device that he helped restore.
+George Clinton was the third individual to use the Scientist Supreme persona within A.I.M.
+He provided the Red Skull, Arnim Zola and the Hate-Monger with a restored version of the Cosmic Cube, but he gets his mind drained (along with many others) by the supervillains as a power source for the very device that he helped restore.

 Valdemar Tykkio

 Valdemar Tykkio was the fourth individual to use the Scientist Supreme persona within A.I.M.
 Valdemar had occasional encounters with Iron Man while dealing with his brother Yorgon Tykkio trying to take his coveted position.

-Fifth A.I.M.
-Leader

-A fifth individual had used the Scientist Supreme persona within A.I.M..
-This Scientist Supreme had a deal with HYDRA to eliminate Madame Masque, resulting in a confrontation with Iron Man and the Hulk.
+Tykkio later had a deal with Hydra to eliminate Madame Masque, resulting in a confrontation with Iron Man and the Hulk.

 Monica Rappaccini

-Monica Rappaccini is the sixth individual to use the Scientist Supreme alias within A.I.M.
+Monica Rappaccini is the fifth individual to use the Scientist Supreme alias within A.I.M.

 Hank Pym

-At one point, Hank Pym grew to a large enough size where he encountered the cosmic entity Eternity, claiming to the former that he is Earth's "Scientist Supreme".
-When Hank Pym told Loki about this, the trickster god claims he was using Eternity's form in order to trick the so-called Scientist Supreme.
-Hank Pym disputed Loki's explanation.
-Whether or not it was indeed Loki-in-disguise has not been answered.
+Dr. Henry "Hank" Pym is Earth's "Scientist Supreme" when he grew to a large enough size to encounter the cosmic entity Eternity, but the trickster god Loki claimed to utilize Eternity's form in order to trick the so-called Scientist Supreme.